How much does sump pump installation cost?

 What are the material costs for a sump pump installation?

-Beyond the sump pump itself, installations in most normal home basements require 1 ½-inch PVC pipe and a check valve.
-A check valve sits on the outside of the pump along the drainage pipe and prevents water from draining back into the sump.
+Beyond the sump pump itself, installations in most home basements require 1 ½-inch PVC pipe and a check valve.
+That usually costs around $50.
+A check valve sits on the outside of the pump along the discharge pipe and keeps water from draining back into the sump.
 It also keeps debris and pests out.
-These materials typically cost around $50.
-Some older homes may have 1 ¼-inch or 1 ½-inch galvanized lines, which means approximately $100 in additional materials would be needed.
+Some older homes may have 1 ¼-inch or 1 ½-inch galvanized lines, which will add another $100 on average in additional material costs.

 How long does it take to install a sump pump?

 Just switching out an old pump for a new one takes an hour or less.
 But if there’s any digging required or electrical has to be moved, your plumber may be in your basement all day.

 A sump pump removes excess water that’s collected under your home because of leaks, external irrigation, drainage issues or upward seepage from ground water.
 Removing water from a wet basement prevents long-term foundation problems like cracks and fissures.
 It also keeps things from getting moldy.
 The "sump" is the lowest point in a basement.
 Water runs down to this basin and is captured there.
 A sump pump is an electric mechanism that pumps the collected water out of the sump basin and safely out of the house.

 What is radon and do I need radon mitigation for my sump pump?